geofflangenderfer/contentIdeas/mediaNotes/influenceCialdini.md

 - argue against my interests: tell them I'm self-taught and a bootcamp isn't the only way to learn.
 - argue that they need to learn like self-taught developers because it will improve their careers

-Q: How can I use scarcity principle to influence students?
+Q: how can I establish my authority in the bootcamp?
 - show them that coding is hard and that's why it's valuable.
 Not everyone can do this, but we can.
 We will get to build our passion projects, work at interesting jobs, or even start our own businesses.
 - hint that I have limited time and that I'm busy outside of class.
 - fear of loss as non-software jobs are eaten by software.